Meiguro/simplyjs/README.md

 var vec = new Vector2(144, 168);
 ````

-For more information, please refer to the [Vector2 class documentation in the three.js library](http://threejs.org/docs/#Reference/Math/Vector2).
+For more information, see [Vector2 in the three.js reference documentation][three.js Vector2].

 [API Reference]: #api-reference